nkashina/draft1.6api/draw.md

 1. For integrate Mercuryo to your own platform use [**iframe**](https://demo-widget.mercuryo.io)

-2. For rediraction to Mercuryo platform use  [**redirect**](https://widget.mercuryo.io/docs.html).
+2. For redirection to Mercuryo platform use  [**redirect**](https://widget.mercuryo.io/docs.html).
 In this case partner get the comissions as with iframe.

 #### 1.2.
 Step 2.
 Get a dashboard
 [Partners admin](https://partners.mercuryo.io)